 Targets are set nationally and locally for decision making on planning applications.
-For minor applications the local target is to determine 70 percent of applications within eight weeks (this is tougher than the national target of 65 percent).
-For major applications, the target (local and national) is to determine 60 percent within 13 weeks.
+For minor applications the local target is to determine 70% of applications within eight weeks (this is tougher than the national target of 65%).
+For major applications, the target (local and national) is to determine 60% within 13 weeks.

-The number of minor applications received in 2019-20 was similar to the previous three monitoring rounds.
-Although the number of applications is lower than seen during 2015-16 this rate is a result of changes to the planning system, which were designed to take many of the smallest and less contentious development proposals out of the traditional application route.
-Our performance processing these applications comfortably exceeds both the national and (tougher) local target and the 2019-20 percentage of 93% is the highest during the last five years.
+The number of minor applications received in 2020-21 declined slightly in relation to previous years.
+Our performance processing these applications comfortably exceeds both the national and (tougher) local target and the percentage of 96% is the highest during the last five years.

-The number of major applications received in 2019-20 rose from those received in 2018-19 but the number is still lower than the number received during 2015-18.
-The performance in determining major application has increased significantly with 100% determined within the national and local targets for making decisions.
+The number of major applications received in 2020-21 decreased from the previous year but our performance in determining major application has remained at 100%, far exceeding the national and local targets for making decisions on major applications.